-Immediately take cover under tables, desks, and other objects, which will give protection against falling glass or debris.

-After the effects of the explosion and/or fire have subsided, notify the Department of Public Safety.
-Give your name and describe the location and nature of the emergency.

-If necessary, or when directed to do so, activate the building alarm.
+- Immediately take cover under tables, desks, and other objects, which will give protection against falling glass or debris. - After the effects of the explosion and/or fire have subsided, notify the Department of Public Safety.
+Give your name and describe the location and nature of the emergency. - The location and nature of the emergency. - If necessary, and when directed to do so, activate the building alarm.
 CAUTION: If the alarm fails to go off, report the emergency by telephone.

 When the building evacuation alarm is sounded or when told to leave by University officials, walk quickly (DO NOT RUN) to the nearest marked exit and ask others to do the same.
 ASSIST THE HANDICAPPED IN EXITING THE BUILDING!
 DO NOT USE ELEVATORS IN CASE OF FIRE.
 DO NOT PANIC.

 Once outside, move to a clear area that is at least 500 feet away from the affected building.
 Keep streets and walkways clear for emergency vehicles and crews.
-Know your Emergency Evacuation Location.

-If necessary, assist emergency crews as necessary.
+Know your emergency evacuation location.
+If requested, assist emergency crews.

 A Campus Emergency Command Post may be set up near the disaster site.
 Keep clear of the command post unless you have official business.
+DO NOT RETURN TO AN EVACUATED BUILDING unless told to do so by a University